U.S. Route 6: Connecticut

 US 6 runs for 116.3 mi in Connecticut.
 It enters from the town of Southeast, New York, concurrent with US 202, shortly passes through begins the city of Danbury, and ends at the Rhode Island state line in the town of Killingly.
 In western Connecticut, US 6 either closely parallels or is concurrent with I-84, serving as the local route in the suburbs of Danbury, Waterbury, Bristol, and Hartford.
 It crosses the Connecticut River (overlapped with I-84 and US 44) on the Bulkeley Bridge.
 In eastern Connecticut, US 6 is one of the principal routes connecting Hartford and Providence, passing through the small urban areas of Willimantic and Danielson.
 The unsigned portion of the Connecticut Turnpike then meets with US 6 shortly before crossing the Rhode Island state line.

 Rhode Island

 US 6 covers approximately 26.5 mi in Rhode Island from Foster (western border with Killingly, Connecticut) to East Providence (eastern border with Seekonk, Massachusetts).
-In and around Providence, US 6 overlaps with Route 10, as well as US 1A, US 44, I-95, and I-195.
+In and around Providence, US 6 overlaps with Route 10, as well as US 1A, US 44, I-95, I-195, and I-295.